ptrpfa/FoodFlow/federated_learning/flask/README.md

 ### Program Usage
 ---
-| Note: Tensorflow, TensorflowJS, Tensorflow Federated is best suited to run on Windows or Linux based devices.
+| Note: Tensorflow and TensorflowJS are best suited to run on Windows or Linux based devices.
 It is unable to run properly on Silicon-based Mac devices.
 Running the program on a **Linux-based server** with `Python` and `NodeJS` installed is preferred.

 1. Install all necessary programs and libraries (`Python`)
     ```